PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Foundations_of_Cloud_Computing.md

 | **Root User Power**     | The root user has power that no other user has.                   |
 | **Management Tools**    | The Command Line Interface (CLI) and Software Development Kits (SDKs) are other options to manage AWS resources. |

+## Foundations of Cloud Computing Exam Tips
+- Service Categories - Reading AWS Services Whitepaper - It will help automaticly know that some of the answers are wrong.
+    - *Example* - If the question is looking a compute service to migrate to, and our answers are RDS, VPC, S3, WAF,EC2.
+We know that RDS, VPC, S3, WAF are not compute services.
+So the answer is EC2.
+- Six Advantages of Cloud Computing
+    - Going Global in Minutes
+    - Stop spending money on your own data centers
+    - Stop guessing capacity
+    - Incress speed and agility
+    - Benefit from massive economies of scale
+    - Trade fixed expenses for variable expenses
+- Cloud Computing Models
+    - IaaS - Infrastructure as a Service
+    - PaaS - Platform as a Service
+    - SaaS - Software as a Service
+- Three Cloud Deployment Models
+    - Private Cloud - Everything is run on your own infrastructure
+    - Public Cloud - Everything is run on the cloud providers infrastructure
+    - Hybrid Cloud - A mix of both
+- Regions and Availability Zones
+    - Regions are made up of Availability Zones
+    - Availability Zones are made up of multiple data centers
+    - Multi-AZ deployments provide High Availability and Fault Tolerance
+- Edge Locations
+    - Edge Locations are used to cache content for faster delivery to users
+    - Local Zones are an extension of a region enabling things like real-time gaming
+- Cloud Adoption Framework
+    - Envision, Align, Launch, Scale
+    - Six Perspectives:
+        - Business
+        - People
+        - Governance
+        - Platform
+        - Security
+        - Operations
+- AWS Well-Architected Framework:
+    - Security
+    - Cost Optimization
+    - Performance Efficiency
+    - Operational Excellence
+    - Reliability
+    - Sustainability
+- AWS Management Console
+    - Root User = POWER
+        - IAM User = Specific Permissions
+    - AWS CLI
+    - Programmatic access to AWS services